For Vanessa King and her son Matti, living lightly runs in the family.

 Matti is fast taking after mum and granny, scrutinising every product for palm oil when the family is shopping.

-In October, Vanessa and Matti are taking more steps to live lightly; they’re signing up to Kaipatiki Project’s Sustainable Whānau Challenge.
-They’ll start having shorter four-minute showers and will borrow a HEAT kit from an Auckland Council library to find out what energy savings they can make.
+Vanessa and Matti are taking more steps to live lightly; they signed up to Kaipatiki Project’s Sustainable Whānau Challenge, they’ll start having shorter four-minute showers and will borrow a HEAT kit from an Auckland Council library to find out what energy savings they can make.